benmariner99/me-239-intro-to-data-science/_sources/lecture11/expectation-continuous-rv.md

 (lecture11:expectation-continuous-rv)=
 # Expectation of a continuous random variable

-Let $X$ be a discrete random variable taking real values.
+Let $X$ be a continuous random variable taking real values.
 The *expectation* of $X$ is defined by:

 $$